KarlBohm/Emacs-Settings/README.md

 I'm currently learning Emacs as well as Emacs Lisp.
 This repository is used to sync my settings and record my progress.

 Most of my settings are adopted form [this](https://zhuanlan.zhihu.com/p/441612281) guide.
-Package settings are generally modified from the README of the pacakges respectively.
+Package settings are mostly adopted from the default settings provided by pacakges respectively.

 Default fonts is written in `./lisp/common.el`, so **Sarasa Mono Slab** and **LXGW WenKai** need to be installed or fallback fonts will be used.